Spring into action with unique opportunities to give back and focus on personal wellness through recreation and culture activities this spring season.

 Does anyone in your family have a favourite sport?
 Challenge your family to play a match or game outdoors!
 Call your local branch for information about the Oakville Public Library’s Sport Equipment Lending Program.

-If you live nearby, the Oakville Museum’s courtyard windows are dressed for spring.
-Don't miss this opportunity to celebrate a new season and a little bit of our history.
+The Oakville Museum’s courtyard windows are dressed for spring!
+If you live nearby, don't miss this opportunity to celebrate a new season and a little bit of our history at Erchless Estate.

 Let pieces from the costume collection awaken your senses with the power of flowers.
 Unique dresses bursting with colourful blooms reveal fashion trends of the past as well as intimate details of the lives of the individuals who designed, made and wore them.